MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 #### Select intelligent fields

-Intelligent fields help the model to better understand records and distinguish between score improvers<!--note from editor: This is what it's called elsewhere.--> and harmers.
+Intelligent fields help the model to better understand records and distinguish between score improvers and harmers.
 For example, the model can now distinguish between business email and personal email by identifying and grouping email types through data that's available in the application and intelligence that has been added to the model.
 Some groups might include business domain email (such as abc@microsoft.com) or personal domain email.
 Through this identification, the model can generate detailed insights about how the groups of fields affect predictive scores.

 Select the link in the **Prediction influence** column to view insights about the field, such as its qualification rate and the most influential reasons—both positive and negative—for that rate.
 More information: [View attribute insights](#view-attribute-insights)